SapirKro/myjoystick/README.md

 ## How To Use
-1. download flight gear from [this link](https://www.flightgear.org/download/). install and put the cmd in setting->additional setting:
+1. download flight gear from [this link](https://www.flightgear.org/download/). install and put the followind commend in setting->additional setting:
 `--telnet=socket,in,10,127.0.0.1,5400,tcp`
 2. **For phone: **[click here](https://pages.github.com/) to download the app and install it on your phone.(make sure intaliing unaturize app ia allow in the setting)
 **For PC: ** download the repo the make sure you have emultor in your PC